Glossary

 KHQR Integration

 KHQR (Khmer QR) is the standardized QR code payment protocol that operates on top of Bakong.
 Introduced in July 2022, KHQR enables any merchant to accept payments from any Bakong-connected bank or wallet through a single QR code.
 For merchants and enterprises, this eliminates the need to support multiple payment app QR codes.
 A single KHQR code works across all participating institutions.
-CamFinTech helps businesses implement KHQR acceptance through point-of-sale integration and e-commerce gateway development.
+CamFinTech helps businesses navigate the approval to accept KHQR and coordinates the technical build (point-of-sale integration, e-commerce gateway) with accredited Service Providers.

 Cross-Border Capabilities